cancervariants/metakb/README.md

 ### Prerequisites

-What things you need to install the software and how to install them:

 * A newer version of Python 3, preferably 3.6 or greater.
 To confirm on your system, run:

 ```